The Flying Z

 Dick is the part owner and full time manager of his family’s Canyon Creek Ranch outside of Alturas, California, the seat of Modoc County; population 7,000 people and one-half million cattle.
 At 4,000 ft. altitude and in high desert landscape the ranch is nestled in a beautiful and lush green valley.

-Mark is a United Methodist pastor, having served churches in Africa, Southeast Asia and in his home territory of California and Nevada.
+Mark is a retired United Methodist pastor, having served churches in Africa, Southeast Asia and in his home territory of California and Nevada.

 Both men are part time potters with a full-time passion for clay and fire.